Sciss/Mellite-tutorials/tut-paulstretch/src/main/paradox/tut_mellite_paulstretch.md

 @@@

-The easiest way to get the input audio file, is to add it first to the main workspace folder, and from there make the connection to the attribute map.
-Therefore, go back to the main workspace window, press the plus button again, and this time select _Audio File_.
+The easiest way to get the input audio file, is to add it first to the workspace root folder, and from there make the connection to the attribute map.
+Therefore, go back to the workspace root window, press the plus button again, and this time select _Audio File_.
 A file chooser opens, navigate to the WAV file downloaded, select it and press _Open_.
 A second file chooser opens, prompting you: